africanerd/africanerd-PollsAndChoicesApp/README.md

 # africanerd-firstDjangoApp-v2.1.5
- Application Name

- AfricaNerd - Polls and Vote
+ Application Name: AfricaNerd - Polls and Vote

- Description

- It’ll consist of two parts:
+ Description: The app consists of two parts:
     1. A public site that lets people view polls and vote in them.
     2. An admin site that lets you add, change, and delete polls.

- Database Setup

- MySQL, running on Apache server
+ Database Setup: MySQL, running on Apache server

- Author

- AfricaNerd.com
+ Author: AfricaNerd.com

- Email

- info@africanerd.com
+ Email: info@africanerd.com

- Django Version

- 2.1.5
+ Django Version: 2.1.5